-The Georgia Tech Police Department is looking for individuals committed to making this Department one of the best in the country.
+The Georgia Tech Police Department is looking for individuals committed to making this Department one of the best law enforcement agencies in the country.
 We are located in the heart of Atlanta, Georgia and seek honest, courteous, and compassionate individuals who are dedicated to leadership and excellence.
 We are seeking people who can work independently and as a member of a team, people who can lead and who can follow.
 If you possess these qualities, you could enjoy a rewarding and enriching career with the Georgia Tech Police Department.

 To learn more about the benefits of being employed by Georgia Tech, and to submit your application for an open position, go to Careers section of the Georgia Tech Office of Human Resources.

 The recruitment process for all GTPD employees involves completion of an online application and several interviews as well as a comprehensive background investigation.The process generally takes 6-8 weeks.
 In addition......

 - police officer and public safety officer candidates must successfully pass a polygraph assessment, drug screen and physical exam, and psychological testing.
 If not already GA POST-certified, police officer candidates must graduate from 11 weeks of training at the Police Academy before they enter the 12-14 week GTPD Field Training program; and

 - communication officer candidates who are not already GA POST-certified must graduate 40 hours of Academy training before they enter the 6 week GTPD on-the-job training program.

 Do you have specific questions about a career in the Georgia Tech Police Department?
 Please email firstname.lastname@example.org.
 We wish you much success in your career search!